'It's been a bit slow... there's more to come from me' - Pigott on his goal target and start to the season

 - Credit: Steve Waller - www.stephenwaller

-Joe Pigott has his sights set on 20 Ipswich Town goals after opening his account for his new club last week.
+Joe Pigott has his sights set on 20 Ipswich Town goals after opening his account for his new club.

-The striker, signed on a free transfer following his departure from AFC Wimbledon this summer, scored his first goal at Portman Road as he rolled in a penalty to give the Blues the lead against his former club on Saturday.
+The striker, signed on a free transfer following his departure from AFC Wimbledon this summer, scored his first goal at Portman Road as he rolled in a penalty to give the Blues the lead against his former club last weekend.

 The strike was his second for Ipswich, after he was awarded the Blues’ goal at Burton by the Dubious Goals Panel earlier in the week, but he has designs on plenty more after notching 22 for the Dons last season in all competitions.